5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 The specs:

-- Two-way audio with custom voice messages – record messages to play when you toss treats
+- Two-way audio with custom voice messages – record yourself to play with the treat

-- Works with Alexa – voice control for treat tossing
+- Works with Alexa – for voice control

-- Photo and video capture – save clips locally, no cloud fees
+- Photo and video capture – save locally to your phone

 Why it's great for anxiety: